 For one of the best spring festivals in Switzerland, head to Basel.
 This city is the home of a 700-year-old carnival.
 It kicks off at an awful-sounding 4 am when crowds gather to wait for the bells to strike four and announce the start of festivities.
 Locals parade in masks wearing colorful clothes alongside orchestras.

 A fun music festival that occurs throughout March and April, the Interlaken Classics Music Festival is a gathering of international orchestras and soloists.
 Performances at this annual music fest range from the symphonic to the baroque.
 Fans of classical music will love it.

 And then there’s Easter.
 Nowhere does it better than Lucerne, who put on an Easter Festival that goes on for ten days.
-Tens of thousands of visitors turn up for this event, which culminates on Easter Sunday.
+Tens of thousands of visitors turn up for this event, culminating on Easter Sunday.

 For something more pagan, you need to experience Sechseläuten.
 Held in Zurich, this is when a straw effigy of winter (called Böögg) is burnt, symbolizing the start of spring.
 Very traditional stuff.
 It occurs on the third Monday of April.

 Summer festivals in Switzerland often mean music.
 Ascona Music Festival, along the banks of Lake Maggiore, is a highbrow chamber music festival.
 It attracts international musicians and runs from June 8-18.

 Another musical event is the Fete de la Musique.
 This one takes place in Lucerne, from June 21-23, and is more of a mix of rock, jazz, world music, and dance.
 Blocking off a lot of the city, it makes being in Lucerne like being part of one big party.